Skip to content

 Method pitfalls (anti-patterns to avoid)

-Filling it once and filing it away—PMF is a moving target; stale Compasses mislead.
+Filling it once and filing it away.
+Product market fit is a moving target; stale Compasses mislead.

-Using it as a pitch worksheet—entries must reflect customer voice/behavior, not founder assertions.
+Using it as a pitch worksheet.
+Entries must reflect customer voice/behavior, not founder assertions.
+Use to bring it to life

-Bottom line: Keep the Compass dynamic, scoped to a specific segment/side, and coupled with Vector Thinking (see ) to surface forces, mass, and inflection points it doesn’t capture by itself.
+Bottom line: Keep the Compass dynamic, scoped to a specific segment/side, and coupled with to surface forces, mass, and potential inflection points, the compass doesn’t capture by itself.

 Want to print your doc?